\texttt{Range-Arithmetic}: Verifiable Deep Learning Inference on an Untrusted Party: Preliminaries

 Consider a system involving a prover and a verifier.
 Let \( \mathbf{g}, \mathbf{h} \in \mathbb{G}^n \) be two publicly known vectors, consisting of \( 2n \) generators from a group \( \mathbb{G} \).
 The prover sends two elements to the verifier: \( P \in \mathbb{G} \) and \( c \in \mathbb{F} \), with the goal of convincing the verifier that they possess two vectors \( \mathbf{a}, \mathbf{b} \in \mathbb{F}^n \) such that

-To verify this claim, the verifier runs Algorithm~\ref{Innerproduct} (Appendix~\ref{appendix1}), inspired by the Bulletproofs protocol~\cite{bunz2018bulletproofs}.
+To verify this claim, the verifier runs Algorithm 2 (see supplementary material), inspired by the Bulletproofs protocol~\cite{bunz2018bulletproofs}.
 This algorithm is communication-efficient: the prover transmits only \( 2 \log_2(n) \) group elements, rather than the full vectors \( \mathbf{a} \) and \( \mathbf{b} \), which would require sending \( 2n \) elements.
 For simplicity, we assume that \( n \) is a power of two.